Montrose, Angus: Modern history

-From its early inception as a port Montrose had traded in skins, hides and cured salmon but in the 17th century began to export wheat and barley in regular trading transactions with the Hanseatic League.
+From its early inception as a port Montrose had traded in skins, hides and cured salmon, and in the 17th century Montrose also began to export wheat and barley in regular trading transactions with the Hanseatic League.
 The town imported flax and timber from the Baltic; salt, fruit and wine from France and Portugal.
-The wealth this brought to the town is demonstrated in the surviving houses built by landowning and merchant families as well as local street names of "America Street", "California Street", "Baltic Street" and "India Street" evidencing its trading heritage.
+The wealth this brought to the town is demonstrated in the surviving houses built by landowning and merchant families, as well as local street names of "America Street", "California Street", "Baltic Street" and "India Street" evidencing its trading heritage.

-The site of the castle, now known as Castlestead was the birthplace of the famous James Graham, 1st Marquess of Montrose.
-Graham signed the National Covenant against Charles I's reorganisation of the Kirk in Scotland, fighting in the ensuing Bishops' Wars, but later switched to the King's side only to be captured and executed in Edinburgh in the year 1650.
+The site of the castle, now known as Castlestead, was the birthplace of the famous James Graham, 1st Marquess of Montrose.
+Graham signed the National Covenant against Charles I's reorganisation of the Kirk in Scotland, fighting in the ensuing Bishops' Wars, but later switched to the king's side, only to be captured and executed in Edinburgh in 1650.

-Between 1677 and the summer of 1678 a dyke which was begun across the Montrose Basin, designed to drain and reclaim the northern half, by Dronner, a Dutch engineer.
-It was destroyed shortly after in a storm.
+Between 1677 and the summer of 1678, Dronner, a Dutch engineer, began to build a dyke across the Montrose Basin, designed to drain and reclaim the northern half of the basin.
+However the dyke was destroyed in a storm soon afterwards.
 One of the most vocal objectors to the scheme was the elderly Meggie Cowie, who was said to have made blasphemous comments to those who were involved.
-She was tried, found guilty of witchcraft, and was burnt at the stake on 14 January 1679.
+She was tried for witchcraft, found guilty, and burnt at the stake on 14 January 1679.